vesi_logo_med_black

 Writing Assignments

 All assignments are reviewed and may impact your final grade.
 Exceptionally or poorly written assignments, or violation of the Academic Integrity Policy (see course syllabus for policy), will affect your grade.
 Fifty percent of your grade is determined by your writing assignments, and your overall exam score determines the other fifty percent.
-Refer to the Essay Grading Guidelines which were sent as an attachment with your original course link.
-You should also refer to the Course Syllabus Addendum which was sent as an attachment with your original course link, to determine if you have any writing assignments in addition to the Critical Thinking Questions (CTQ) and Journal Article Summations (JAS).
+Refer to the Essay Grading Guidelines that were sent as an attachment with your original course link.
+You should also refer to the Course Syllabus Addendum, which was sent as an attachment with your original course link, to determine if you have any writing assignments in addition to the Critical Thinking Questions (CTQ) and Journal Article Summations (JAS).
 If you do, the Essay Grading Guidelines will also apply.

 Your writing assignments must meet the minimum word count and are not to include the question or your final citations as part of your word count.
 In other words, the question and citations are not to be used as a means to meet the minimum word count.